Roger Cudney

-Roger Cudney (June 22, 1936 – July 5, 2021) was an American actor, singer, dubbing director, radio and television announcer.
+Roger C. Cudney (June 22, 1936 – July 5, 2021) was an American actor and singer, long based in Mexico.

-Biography
+Life and career

+Cudney was born in Cleveland, Ohio in 1936.
+He first arrived in Mexico City in the 1960s in the cast of the touring musical Show Boat.
+He worked for CBS as a radio announcer covering the 1968 Summer Olympics, and later the Acapulco Film Festival.

-Born in Cleveland, Ohio, Cudney was known for starring in numerous Mexican films and telenovelas in which he often portrayed authoritarian characters or other villains.
-In 2003, The Wall Street Journal described his career playing 'unpopular gringos':MEXICO CITY -- Roger Cudney, a smallish, 66-year-old with a receding hairline and a gleaming smile, may be the most notorious gringo in Mexico.
-Some Mexicans know him as a plunderer of ancient archaeological treasures.
+Cudney was known for starring in numerous Mexican films and telenovelas in which he often portrayed authoritarian characters or other villains.
+In 2003, The Wall Street Journal described his career playing 'unpopular gringos', writing:Some Mexicans know him as a plunderer of ancient archaeological treasures.
 Others remember him as the union-busting manager of a sweatshop.
-Still others recognize Mr. Cudney as a pathologically nasty Texas ranger or a meddling diplomat.
+Still others recognize Mr. Cudney as a pathologically nasty Texas ranger or a meddling diplomat....

-Mr. Cudney has been all of these things and more in a 30-year acting career in Mexican TV and movies.
-The Ohio-born Mr. Cudney came to Mexico in the 1960s to play the lead in the musical Show Boat but he soon found a different dramatic calling.
 "Roger Cudney is the epitome of the bad gringo, a blending of all the worst American stereotypes," says David Wilt, who compiled the Biographical Dictionary of Mexican Film Performers.

-On the [2001] Mexican soap opera, Amigas y rivales (Friends and Rivals), Mr. Cudney was a racist South Texas rancher who caught a couple of illegal Mexican immigrants trespassing on his property, shortly after the World Trade Center attack.
-"Git off of my land," the actor snarled, waving a shotgun.
-Then, in his distinctively accented Spanish, he ad-libbed: "Thousands of Americans have just died in New York.
-They shouldn't let anyone enter my country anymore."

-Cudney also had parts in mainstream Hollywood films, including a co-starring role opposite Charles Bronson in The Evil That Men Do, Total Recall, Rambo: First Blood Part II, the James Bond film Licence to Kill, Julia, Perdita Durango and Original Sin.
-He portrayed the part of the United States Ambassador to Mexico in La Dictadura Perfecta.
+Cudney also had parts in mainstream Hollywood films shot in Mexico, including a co-starring role opposite Charles Bronson in The Evil That Men Do, Total Recall, Rambo: First Blood Part II, the James Bond film Licence to Kill, Julia, Perdita Durango and Original Sin.
+He portrayed the part of the United States Ambassador to Mexico in La dictadura perfecta.

+Personal life

-Cudney was married, with three sons and one daughter.
+Cudney was married to Eloisa Bueno, with three sons and one daughter.
+He was a longtime resident of Interlomas.

+Death

-He died on July 5, 2021, of a heart attack following a car accident.
+Cudney died in Mexico City on July 5, 2021, of a heart attack following a car accident.
+His final film, The Containment, was released three years after his death in 2024.